solana-foundation/developer-content/docs/core/cpi/how-to-cpi-with-signer.md

 }
 ```

-The `test.ts` file demonstrates how to invoke the custom `sol_transfer`
+The `cpi.test.ts` file demonstrates how to invoke the custom `sol_transfer`
 instruction and logs a link to the transaction details on SolanaFM.

-It shows how to derive the PDA using the seeds specified in the program.
+It shows how to derive the PDA using the seeds specified in the program:

 ```ts /pda/ /wallet.publicKey/
 const [PDA] = PublicKey.findProgramAddressSync(